-A. Affordability of the Units.
-The City's priority is to provide housing on the property for very-low and low-income households.
-This translates to a desire for all of the units to be affordable and designated for those at or below 80% AMI or at or below the highest AMI recommended in the upcoming market analysis report, with at least 10 percent (and hopefully closer to 20%) of those units designated for those at or below 30% AMI.
-All of the units are expected to be rental units.
-A home is considered affordable if the total housing costs (i.e., rent or mortgage and any homeowner's association dues), including utility allowance, does not exceed 30% of total household income for a presumed household size.
+Affordability of the Units.
+The City's priority is to provide housing on the property for low-income households at varying levels of AMI up to 120% AMI.
+The City is looking for proposals with 100% condominium affordable ownership units and/or proposals with a combination of affordable ownership and rental units.
+A home is considered affordable if the total housing costs (i.e., rent or mortgage and any homeowner's association dues), including utility allowance, do not exceed 30% of total household income for a presumed household size.

-The King County/Seattle Metropolitan Statistical Area (MSA) Area Median Income (AMI) for 2021 is \$148,000 for a family of four.
-Appendix C contains a table indicating household income and rents/sale prices based on household size.
+The King County/Seattle Metropolitan Statistical Area (MSA) AMI for 2023 is \$146,500 for a family of four.
+Appendix B contains a table indicating household income and rents/sale prices based on household size.